Last updated March 11, 2020

 This is a great side hustle that can totally be built into a small or big business depending on your skill level and determination!
 While it does require some time away from home to shoot photos, all the scheduling and editing can be done from home!
 Even with the advent of the iPhone, families are still looking for their special moments to be captured by a professional.
 Many people have a tight budget and so even if you are a beginner, you can make money with discounted introductory rates.
 You need to invest in a good starter camera (try Facebook Marketplace), a lens or two, some training, and some editing software, and then you’re ready to go!

-If you have some house space and don’t mind little creatures for guests, you can run a sweet little pet sitting side hustle from home.
+If you have some house space and don’t mind pups for guests, you can run a sweet little pet sitting and boarding side hustle from home.
 Owners are always looking for loving individuals to watch their pets while they go on vacation or work trips.
-This could also involve house calls for people who don’t need their pet watched full time, but just need them to be checked on and fed.
-Get the word out about your business through word of mouth and a simple Facebook Page, or even better, find these exact types of gigs on Rover.com.
+This could also involve house calls for people who don’t need their pet watched full-time, but just need them to be checked on and fed.
+The easiest way to get started is to sign up as a pet sitter on Rover.com!
+It does all the hard work for you and you get paid 2 days after completing a service.
+You could also set up your own business and advertise through word of mouth, but it will take a little more up-front work.

 18. Dog Training